Kitchen Stewardship | Caring for All Our Gifts

 That was because we hadn’t yet learned about the concept of permaculture guilds.

-What is a Permaculture Guild?
+What Is a Permaculture Guild?

 A permaculture guild is a collection of players, working in concert to support each other’s growth and needs.
 It is more than just having a good companion plant next to you.
 It’s having a whole team working towards an abundant harvest!